JamieBort/Portfolio-Website/Revamp2020.md

 * Form to contact me.

 ### Status
-Created a `preliminaryExploration` branch.
+* Created a `preliminaryExploration` branch.
 Last left off working there.
-Am about to start this [ReusableComponentsTutorial](https://github.com/JamieBort/LearningDirectory/tree/master/WebComponents/ReusableComponentsTutorial) tutorial to use for this site.
+Am about to start this [ReusableComponentsTutorial](https://github.com/JamieBort/LearningDirectory/tree/master/WebComponents/ReusableComponentsTutorial) tutorial to use for this site. <- **not sure what the status of this is**.

+* Am working on the [Work on accessibility issues](https://trello.com/c/QiXs2V0r/164-work-on-accessibility-issues) Trello card.

 ### Next Steps
 1. Figure out my content.